 CARRY EXTRAS: You don’t want to miss any photographic opportunities due to forgetting to load a memory card or battery in your camera; draining a battery or filling a memory card (or two).

-I encourage you to read the Do’s and Don’ts of Memory Cards by Peta Pixel.
+Read the Do’s and Don’ts of Memory Cards by Peta Pixel.
 They share simple tips to keep your memory cards and images safe now and in the future.

 Create a photo back-up process that you do at the end of EVERY PHOTO SHOOT.
 You don’t want to lose photos left in the camera if something corrupts the memory card.

-My image back-up system:
+Our image back-up system: